benhur07b/benhur07b.github.io/_posts/2017-04-03-create-a-bootable-windows-10-usb-in-xubuntu-16.04-using-mkusb.md

 ---
 layout: post
-title: How to create a Bootable Windows 10 USB in Xubuntu 16.04 using mkusb
+title: Create a Bootable Windows 10 USB in Xubuntu 16.04 using mkusb
 description: But why?
 Hahaha.
 tags:
   - windows